 Whistler Blackcomb, consistently ranked as North America's top ski and snowboard resort, attracts over two million visitors annually.
 The resort receives an average of ten meters (33 feet) of snow per year and being only 40 kilometers inland from the Pacific Ocean, also enjoys moderate temperatures.

 The choices of where and what to ski/ride on Whistler Blackcomb Mountains from beginner to advanced terrain are staggering.
-And things just got better with the opening of a new $9.5 million chairlift - the Symphony Express.
-1,000 acres of spectacular, high alpine terrain is now accessible in the newly crowned Symphony Amphitheatre on Whistler Mountain.
-Whistler Blackcomb also features the new Peak to Peak Gondola which is a must see attraction if you are coming to Whistler Canada resort.
+In 2006, the Symphony Express (a $9.5 million chairlift) opened making accessible 1,000 acres of spectacular, high alpine terrain in the Symphony Amphitheatre on Whistler Mountain.
+Whistler Blackcomb also features the Peak to Peak Gondola which is a must see attraction if you are coming to Whistler Canada resort.

 If thrill-seeking is more your style, than you'll love the Coca-Cola Tube Park located at Base II on Blackcomb Mountain.
 There's no skill or equipment required - just a sense of adventure and a desire for excitement.

 While most people travel to Whistler with either skiing or riding in mind, there are a number of other activities to complement days on the mountain.
-These are activities people of all ages and abilities can enjoy and include snowshoeing, ice climbing, snowmobiling, dog sledding and even flight seeing.
+These are activities, people of all ages and abilities can enjoy and include snowshoeing, ice climbing, snowmobiling, dog sledding.